Notebook: Undefeated Sounders to get added boost with return of Nouhou

 Stargazing

 The Sounders are off to a MLS-record 13-match unbeaten streak to open the season.
-The mark is also the club’s longest stretch without a loss at any point in a schedule.
+The mark also is the club’s longest stretch without a loss at any point in a schedule.

 Seattle (8-0-5) sits atop the Supporters’ Shield race while striker Raul Ruidiaz is tied for most goals scored (10) and defender Yeimar Gomez Andrade leads in interceptions (39).
 All figures that indicate the Sounders should have a few players named to the league’s All-Star team.

 MLS opened voting Wednesday, which runs through July 21.
-Ballots from fans, league players and media will be weighted evenly to select 12 players for the match against the Liga MX All-Stars at Los Angeles FC’s Banc of California Stadium on Aug.
-25.
+Ballots from fans, league players and media will be weighted evenly to select 12 players for the Aug.
+25 match against the Liga MX All-Stars at Los Angeles FC’s Banc of California Stadium.

 LAFC coach Bob Bradley will lead the league’s All-Star squad and will pick 12 additional players.
 MLS commissioner Don Garber will select the final two players for the 26-man roster.

 “We’re all focused on our club, first,” Sounders wingback Brad Smith said of the locker room’s opinion on being All-Stars.
 “It’s a good accolade and great for the players to get that but we’re focused here.
-This is our team and we want to do well for Seattle, first.”
+This is our team, and we want to do well for Seattle, first.”

 Schmetzer was conflicted in sharing his views about the return of the All-Star match.
 Last season’s was canceled due to the COVID-19 pandemic.

-The coach wants his team honored, stating “my players’ performances speak for themselves.
+The coach wants his team honored, stating: “My players’ performances speak for themselves.
 If they don’t know quality, then maybe they shouldn’t be voting.”

 But given the quality players like midfielders Joao Paulo and Cristian Roldan have shown, it could mean more absences for an already strained roster due to injuries/international call-ups.
 The Sounders play six matches in August, including a Leagues Cup matchup against Tigres UANL.